pdamianik/named-types-rs/README.md

 The following options can be passed to the attribute:

  * rename = "..." to change the types name.
- * format = "..." to use a custom format string that accepts all non-ignored generic.
-Overrides rename = "..." parameters to format the types name.
+ * format = "..." to use a custom format string that accepts all non-ignored generic parameters.
+Overrides any rename = "..." parameters to format the types name.
  * ignore_all to ignore all generic parameters.
  * ignore = ... to ignore a generic parameter.
  * passthrough = ... to use the Named implementation of a generic parameter.
 Takes priority over other options.